College Betting Rules By State

 Massachusetts

-Retail betting is currently live in the Bay State, and mobile betting is expected to be available before the start of March Madness.
-They sport a similar regulation when it comes to the local teams: You can’t bet on in-state college teams in Massachusetts, unless they’re playing in a tournament.
+Collegiate betting is allowed in the Bay State, with the caveat that you can’t bet on in-state college teams in Massachusetts, unless they’re playing in a tournament.
 Bostonians not being allowed to relentlessly homer for Boston teams would have brought the state to its knees.
+College player props aren’t allowed and if you see them offered in a same-game parlay, someone’s going to end up with a hefty fine.

 Michigan